K-1 Fiancé Visa Help

 But between you and your loved one stands a complex immigration system.
 That’s where I come in.

-At VisaCoach, we specialize in building a front-loaded petition.
-That means we don’t just meet the minimum requirements, we go above and beyond.
 We include forms, affidavits, required documents, your personal relationship statement, carefully selected supporting evidence, and country-specific preparation based on our experience with over 100 consulates.

 Your petition is mailed to Dallas, Texas, then forwarded to one of six USCIS Service Centers.
 Processing times vary.
-Your case waits behind others, and the only thing you can control is how well-prepared your application is.
+Sorry, it usually takes longer than you want to wait.

 Once USCIS approves, your case heads to the National Visa Center in New Hampshire.
 NVC assigns a case number based on the destination consulate.
 If the consulate is caught up, your case is shipped quickly.
 If not, it waits.

-Once the consulate receives the case, your fiancé must complete the medical exam, collect police clearances, birth certificates, proof of singleness, and financial documents from you, including affidavit of support, tax returns, and employment information.
+Once the consulate receives the case, your fiancé(e) must complete the medical exam, collect police clearances, birth certificates, proof of singleness, and financial documents from you, including affidavit of support, tax returns, and employment information.

 The interview can be derailed by missing even one document.
 That’s why we provide a personalized checklist tailored to your consulate and relationship.

-At first, your spouse may receive a Conditional Green Card valid for two years.
-Before it expires, you must file to remove conditions and apply for permanent residency.
-Later, your spouse may apply to become a U.S. citizen.
+At first, your spouse gets a Conditional Green Card valid for two years.
+Before it expires, you must file to remove conditions and apply for Permanent Residency.

 People choose VisaCoach because we treat your journey like it’s our own.
 We stay with you from first submission, to Green Card, to U.S. citizenship.